You are here

 - A lot of social situations might include drugs and alcohol.
 If you think your friend is struggling with substance use issues, hang out with them in a drug-free environment and help them to avoid situations that would trigger substance use.

 - You may think your friend's substance use is risky or problematic, but they might not see it that way.
-If you are really worried about it speak up and let them know that you care about them and want to be supportive.
+If you are really worried about it, speak up and let them know you care about them and want to be supportive.

 - If you feel like you need to talk to a friend about their problematic substance use, here are some tips that might help:

 ○ Wait for a time when they are not high or drunk.

 ○ Pick a place and time that is calm and neutral to talk with them.

 ○ Be prepared to give solid examples as to why you are concerned about their substance use.

 ○ Come prepared with some suggestions of resources for them.

 ○ If you feel comfortable, talk to an adult you trust or find helpful, or other people in your friend’s life who are concerned for some support.